-- 14.1 Development and maintenance of a solid or liquid waste disposal facility will be subject to the following standards: - a.
-A buffer strip of trees, shrubs or a berm shall surround the lagoon or sanitary landfill disposal area. - b.
-Any solid or liquid waste disposal facility shall be fenced.
+A) Development and maintenance of a solid or liquid waste disposal facility will be subject to the following standards:

-- 14.2 Council will encourage and support water supply, sewage, and solid waste disposal programs. - 14.3 No dwelling shall be located within 500 m (1640.4 ft) of a landfill site either commissioned or decommissioned unless written approval has been received from Saskatchewan Environment.
+- a) A buffer strip of trees, shrubs or a berm shall surround the lagoon or sanitary landfill disposal area. - b) Any solid or liquid waste disposal facility shall be fenced. - c) Council will encourage and support water supply, sewage, and solid waste disposal programs. - d) No dwelling shall be located within 500 m (1640.4 ft) of a landfill site either commissioned or decommissioned unless written approval has been received from Saskatchewan Environment.

-15 Bed and Breakfast
+15) Bed and Breakfast Homes

-- 15.1 Bed and breakfast homes shall be subject to the following conditions: - a.
-Bed and breakfast operations shall be a secondary use in the dwelling. - b.
-Only one sign less than 1.5 sq. m will be allowed on the property and shall be used for advertising the bed and breakfast. - The bed and breakfast shall be approved and licensed pursuant to The Public Health Act. - d.
-Council may specify the number of bedrooms to be used as part of the operation.
+- A) Bed and breakfast homes shall be subject to the following conditions: - a) Bed and breakfast operations shall be a secondary use in the dwelling. - b) Only one sign will be allowed on the property and shall be used for advertising the bed and breakfast. - c) The bed and breakfast shall be approved and licensed pursuant to The Public Health Act. - d) Council may specify the number of bedrooms to be used as part of the operation.

-16. Accessory Uses, Buildings and Structures
+16) Accessory Use Buildings and Structures

-- 16.1 Accessory uses, buildings and structures shall be located on the same site as the principal building. - 16.2 Accessory buildings shall not be constructed or placed on any site prior to the construction of the principal building except: - a.
-Where a development permit has been issued for a principal building, Council may, at its discretion, allow prior development of an accessory building where such building is required for the storage of construction material or equipment.
-If the principal building is not completed in the time period required, the accessory building is to be removed. - b.
-This section does not apply to lands within the Agricultural District. - 16.3 All fences shall be setback to ensure the view of the travelling public is not obstructed.
+- A) Accessory use buildings and structures shall be located on the same site as the principal building. - B) Accessory use buildings and structures shall not be constructed or placed on any site prior to the construction of the principal building except: - a) When a development permit has been issued for a principal building, Council may, at its discretion, allow prior development of an accessory building where such building is required for the storage of construction material or equipment.
+If the principal building is not completed in the time period required, the accessory building is to be removed. - b) This section does not apply to lands within the Agricultural District or Agricultural Residential District where the accessory building serves an agricultural purpose. - c) All fences shall be set back to ensure the view of the travelling public is not obstructed.

-17. Fuel Storage
+17) Fuel Storage

-- 17.1 All apparatus for dispensing or storage of fuel, including those located at grade level or partly above grade level, shall be at least six metres from a boundary of the site. - 17.2 There shall be no outside storage of automobile parts, dismantled vehicles and similar articles or equipment. - 17.3 Where fuel storage is on a corner site, only one access point shall be on the flanking street.
+A) All apparatus for dispensing or storage of fuel, including those located at grade level or partly above grade level, shall be at least six metres from a boundary of the parcel.

-18 Above Ground Fuel Storage Tanks
+18) Above Ground Fuel Storage Tanks

-- 18.1 Above-ground fuel storage tanks which meet the standards of the National Fire Code may be permitted.
-"Farm" type tanks with gravity dispensing are permitted only on an agricultural property. - 18.2 Applications for above-ground fuel storage tanks shall be referred to the Office of the Fire Commissioner and the Ministry of Environment for further information and assistance.
+- A) Above-ground fuel storage tanks which meet the standards of the National Fire Code may be permitted. - B) Applications for above-ground fuel storage tanks shall be referred to the Office of the Fire Commissioner and the Ministry of Environment for further information and assistance.

-19 Garden Suites (Granny Suites)
+19) Garden Suites (Granny Suites)

-- 19.1 A development consisting of dwelling unit separate from any other dwellings and does not include garage suites. - 19.2 A garden suite shall meet the requirements for a residence as specified by Saskatchewan's Building Standards. - 19.3 The building floor area for garden suites shall have a minimum floor area of 70.0 m2 (753.5 ft2) and a maximum floor area of 92.8 m2 (1000.0 ft2). - 19.4 Garden suites shall not be permitted on parcels less than 0.8 ha (2.0 ac), and shall be considered as Discretionary use on parcels over 0.8 ha (2.0 ac). - 19.5 Basement development will not be permitted for Garden suites. - 19.6 Garden suites shall be allowed for a 5 year time period with an option to renew if still necessary.
+- A) A development consisting of a portable dwelling separate from any other dwelling and does not include garage suites. - B) A garden suite shall meet the requirements for a residence as specified by Saskatchewan's Building Standards. - C) The building floor area for garden suites shall have a minimum floor area of 70.0 m2 (753.5 ft2) and a maximum floor area of 92.8 m2 (1000.0 ft2). - D) A garden suite shall not be permitted on parcels less than 4.04 ha (10.0 ac), and shall be considered as discretionary use on parcels 4.04 ha (10 ac) or greater. - E) Basement development will not be permitted for garden suites. - F) Garden suites shall be allowed for a 5 year time period with an option to renew.

-20 Outfitter Base Camp
+20) Outfitter Base Camps